Presurgical Evaluation

 - FDG-PET: interictal study; shows hypometabolism; hypometabolism extends beyond epileptogenic zone (localizing but not precise)

 FDG-PET = interictal hypometabolism.
 Ictal SPECT = ictal hyperperfusion.
 These are OPPOSITE findings, both localizing to the epileptogenic zone.
-SPECT must be injected within 30 seconds of seizure onset — late injection shows propagation, not origin.
+SPECT should be injected as early as possible — optimal <20 sec; <45 sec acceptable for TLE; <10–20 sec for extratemporal/frontal seizures due to rapid propagation.
+Late injection shows propagation, not origin.

 Language & Memory Lateralization